nickjj/dotfiles/README.md

 # If you're using Docker Desktop with WSL 2, these should be accessible too.
 docker info
 docker-compose --version

-# Open Vim and install the configured plugins.
-You would type in the
-# :PlugInstall command from within Vim and then hit enter to issue the command.
-vim .
-:PlugInstall

-# Start a tmux session and install the configured plugins.
-You would type in
-# ` followed by I (capital i) to issue the command.
-tmux
-`I
 ```

 #### Using WSL 1 or WSL 2?